What makes Studio 58's Acting Program unique:

 - Develop your character vocally and physically

-- understand your script and your director
+- Understand your script and your director

-- communicate effectively as an actor
+- Communicate effectively as an actor

-- develop your voice and body as tools of expression
+- Develop your voice and body as tools of expression

-- expand your range as an actor
+- Expand your range as an actor

-- audition for film, television and theatre
+- Audition for film, television and theatre

-- market yourself as a theatre artist
+- Market yourself as a theatre artist

 In the final three terms, students focus on practical on-stage experience in rehearsals and public performance.
 We present four fully-produced plays per year, which run for two to three weeks, as well as two indie-style projects.

 Within the vibrant theatre community of Vancouver, there are sometimes opportunities for our senior students while still in school.
-These students will get a chance to work as actors in professional productions as part of their practicum.
+These students will get a chance to work as actors in professional productions as part of a practicum.